 (1) For 2014, the compensation committee made approximately \$3.9 million of special bonus awards, consisting of cash and option awards, to the Named Executive Officers partially in recognition of the successful completion of the Spin-Off.
 Including in Beverly Wittekind's amount is a \$50,000 of special bonus related to the Spin-off and an annual discretionary bonus of \$250,000.
-See further description under the heading "Compensation Discussion and Analysis--Principal Economic Elements of Executive Compensation--Special Bonus."
 The special Spin-Off bonus awards were as follows:

 Name Special Cash Bonus (\$) Special Option Awards Total Special Bonus (\$)

 Christopher R. Christensen 500,000 738,301 1,238,301

 Suzanne D. Snapper 500,000 843,773 1,343,773

 Chad A. Keetch 300,000 527,358 827,358

 Beverly B. Wittekind 50,000 52,730 102,730

-Barry R. Port 350,000 - 350,000
+Barry R. Port 350,000 350,000

-- (2) The amounts shown are the amounts of total compensation cost to be recognized by us over the vesting period related to options to purchase common stock which were granted during fiscal year 2014, as a result of the adoption of ASC 718.
+- (2) The amounts shown are the amounts of total compensation cost to be recognized by us over the vesting period related to options to purchase common stock which were granted during fiscal year 2015, as a result of the adoption of ASC 718.
 These amounts disregard the estimated forfeiture rate which is considered when recognizing the ASC 718 expense in the consolidated financial statements.
 These awards are not immediately exercisable and vest over five years.
-For a discussion of valuation and forfeiture assumptions, see Note 19 in our consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2014. - (3) The amounts shown are the amounts of compensation cost to be recognized by us related to restricted stock awards which were granted during fiscal year 2014, 2013 and 2012, as a result of the adoption of ASC 718.
+For a discussion of valuation and forfeiture assumptions, see Note 18 in our consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2015. - (3) The amounts shown are the amounts of compensation cost to be recognized by us related to restricted stock awards which were granted during fiscal year 2015, 2014 and 2013, as a result of the adoption of ASC 718.
 These amounts disregard the estimated forfeiture rate which is considered when recognizing the ASC 718 expense in the consolidated financial statements.
-For a discussion of valuation and forfeiture assumptions, see Note 19 in our consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2014.
-In addition, a portion of the bonuses paid under the executive incentive plan to Christopher Christensen in 2014 and 2012, Suzanne Snapper in 2014 and 2012, Chad Keetch in 2014 and Barry Port in 2014 and 2012, was in the form of fully vested stock awards.
+For a discussion of valuation and forfeiture assumptions, see Note 18 in our consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2015.
+In addition, a portion of the bonuses paid under the executive incentive plan to Christopher Christensen, Suzanne Snapper, Chad Keetch and Barry Port in 2015 and 2014, was in the form of fully vested stock awards.
 See further discussion under the heading "Compensation Discussion and Analysis--Principal Economic Elements of Executive Compensation." - (4) The amounts shown in this column constitute the cash bonuses made to certain Named Executive Officers.
 Christopher Christensen, Suzanne Snapper, Chad A. Keetch and Barry Port participated in our executive incentive program.
-These awards are discussed in further detail under the heading "Compensation Discussion and Analysis--Principal Economic Elements of Executive Compensation." - (5) Consists of term life insurance and accidental death and dismemberment insurance payments of \$747, a matching contribution to The Ensign Group, Inc. 401(k) retirement plan of \$8,470, third-party tax service payments of \$11,553 and a car allowance of \$15,900. - (6) Consists of term life insurance and accidental death and dismemberment insurance payments of \$304 and a matching contribution to The Ensign Group, Inc. 401(k) retirement plan of \$5,116. - (7) Consists of term life and accidental death and dismemberment insurance payments of \$220 and a matching contribution to The Ensign Group, Inc. 401(k) retirement plan of \$1,500. - (8) Consists of term life insurance and accidental death and dismemberment insurance payments of \$944 and a matching contribution to The Ensign Group, Inc. 401(k) retirement plan of \$2,763. - (9) Consists of term life insurance and accidental death and dismemberment insurance payments of \$332, a matching contribution to The Ensign Group, Inc. 401(k) retirement plan of \$4,040, third-party tax service payments of \$2,981 and a car allowance of \$11,000.
+These awards are discussed in further detail under the heading "Compensation Discussion and Analysis--Principal Economic Elements of Executive Compensation." - (5) Consists of term life insurance and accidental death and dismemberment insurance payments of \$740, a matching contribution to The Ensign Group, Inc. 401(k) retirement plan of \$1,702, third-party tax service payments of \$4,322 and a car allowance of \$15,900. - (6) Consists of term life insurance and accidental death and dismemberment insurance payments of \$308, a matching contribution to The Ensign Group, Inc. 401(k) retirement plan of \$2,473 and third-party tax service payment of \$819. - (7) Consists of term life and accidental death and dismemberment insurance payments of \$247 and third-party tax service payments of \$819. - (8) Consists of term life insurance and accidental death and dismemberment insurance payments of \$975 and a matching contribution to The Ensign Group, Inc. 401(k) retirement plan of \$3,020. - (9) Consists of term life insurance and accidental death and dismemberment insurance payments of \$331, third-party tax service payments of \$2,012 and a car allowance of \$11,000.